codgammer/MyProjects/README.md

 # MyProjects
-This are the project i have done in college
+These are the projects that i have done in college